ing-bank/baker/README.md

 # A Catalogue of Reusable Interactions
 Let's look at three different products that a bank would sell to customers:

-Checking Account | Savings Account | Joint Account
+Checking Account | Savings Account | Customer Onboarding
 --- | --- | ---
-Verify Person's Identity | Verify Person's Identity | Verify Person's Identity Register Person | Register Person | Register Person Open Checking Account | Open Savings Account | `n/a` Send Message | Send Message | `n/a`
+Verify Person's Identity | Verify Person's Identity | Verify Person's Identity Register Person | Register Person | Register Person Open *Checking* Account | Open *Savings* Account | `n/a` Issue Debit Card | `n/a` | `n/a`
+Send Message | Send Message | Send Message
-Register Product Possession | Register Product Possession | Register Product Possession
+Register Product Possession | Register Product Possession | `n/a`

 As you can see, there are similarities in the products.

 It becomes interesting when you're able to combine the same interactions in different recipes.
-This is how new functionality can be delivered quickly by re-using what's already available.
+New functionality can then be built quickly by re-using what's already available.

 # How to apply Baker?
 Applying Baker will only be successful if you make sure that: